Special Needs introduction

 - Has difficulty with change: can find even pleasant surprises upsetting.

-Most children will experience some of the symptoms listed to a lesser or greater extent but, if you can count off more than three or four and have concerns, it may be time to consider enlisting extra help.
+Many children will experience some of the symptoms listed to a lesser or greater extent, but if you can count off more than three or four and have concerns, it may be time to consider enlisting extra help.
 These are all characteristics of normal childhood too, which is why some SENs are difficult to spot.
-Importantly, don’t wait for teachers to flag up difficulties; parents, with their holistic knowledge of their child are often the first to spot difficulties.
+Importantly, don’t wait for teachers to flag up difficulties; parents, with their holistic knowledge of their child, are often the first to spot difficulties.
 Unless a school tests every child (and some now screen all children on entry — worries about future litigation abound), some children will be missed.

 When should I ask for my child to be helped?